Math 416 Fall 2009

 Welcome to the webpage for Math 5031.
 This is an introductory graduate level course on the basic structures and methods of algebra.

-Detailed survey of group theory, including the Sylow theorems and the structure of finitely generated Abelian groups, followed by a study of basic ring theory, fields and Galois theory.
+Detailed survey of group theory, including the Sylow theorems and the structure of finitely generated abelian groups, followed by a study of rings, modules, fields, and Galois theory.

 Math 5031-5032 form the basis for the Ph.D. qualifying exam in algebra.

-Text book: Algebra by Serge Lang, the 3rd revised edition.
+Text book: Algebra by Serge Lang, revised third edition.

 Grading Information: The midterm and the homework will each count for 30 percent of your grade.
 The final exam will count for 40 percent of your grade.